Anaminus/roblox-library/modules/Bitbuf/README.md

 WriteUfixed writes *v* as an unsigned fixed-point number. *i* is the number of bits used for the integer portion, and *f* is the number of bits used for the fractional portion.
-Their combined size must be in the range [0, 53].
+Their combined size must be between 0 and 53.

 ## Buffer.WriteUint
 [Buffer.WriteUint]: #user-content-bufferwriteuint